hareko/js-merge-xml/README.md

 Install the modules by starting **NPM** from the directory where you have downloaded the package files:

->npm i -D xpath xmldom formidable
+>npm install xpath xmldom formidable

 Start the NodeJS service with the sample script: